thelastpickle/stress-operator/README.md

 Both options are namespace-based deployments.
 The operator is configured with permissions only for the namespace in which it is deployed.

+By default the operator is deployed to the `tlpstress` namespace which will be created if it does not already exist.

 ### Basic Installation
-To deploy just the operator by itself without anything else, such as Prometheus or Grafana, run `make deploy`:
+To deploy the operator by itself without anything else, such as Prometheus or Grafana, run `make deploy`:

 ```
 $ make deploy